 The most common side effects of BG-12 in these trials were flushing and gastrointestinal symptoms, including diarrhea, nausea, and abdominal pain.

-Dimethyl fumarate was approved for marketing in the United States, Canada, and Australia in 2013, and in the European Union in 2014 [75,76].
+Dimethyl fumarate was approved for marketing in the United States, Canada, and Australia in 2013, and in the European Union in 2014 [82,83].
 The starting dose for oral dimethyl fumarate is 240 mg daily given in two divided doses.
 After seven days, the dose should be increased to 480 mg daily in two divided doses.
 Treatment with dimethyl fumarate may decrease lymphocyte counts, so patients should have a complete blood count obtained within six months of starting the medication and at least annually or as clinically indicated during the course of treatment.
+Dimethyl fumarate should be discontinued if lymphocytopenia develops.
+There is a case report of a patient taking dimethyl fumarate for over four years who developed a fatal case of progressive multifocal leukoencephalopathy (PML) in the setting of severe, prolonged lymphocytopenia [84,85].
 Dimethyl fumarate has not been studied in patient with pre-existing low lymphocyte counts.

 FINGOLIMOD — Fingolimod is sphingosine analogue that modulates the sphingosine-1-phosphate receptor and thereby alters lymphocyte migration, resulting in sequestration of lymphocytes in lymph nodes .
-There is evidence from two large controlled trials that fingolimod is effective for reducing the relapse rate in patients with RRMS.
+There is evidence from two large controlled trials that fingolimod is effective for reducing the relapse rate in patients with relapsing-remitting MS (RRMS).
 However, this benefit is associated with an increased risk of life-threatening infection.

 ●The FREEDOMS trial randomly assigned 1272 adults with RRMS to treatment in a 1:1:1 ratio with either oral fingolimod (0.5 mg daily or 1.25 mg daily) or placebo .
 At 24 months, the following observations were reported: